Morse theory for manifolds with boundary: Rearrangements of boundary handles

 \subsection{Elementary rearrangement theorems}

 We shall begin with the case $k+l=2$, i.e. $F$ has two critical points.
-For a critical point $p$ we shall denote by $K_p$ the union $W^s_p\cup \{p\}\cup W^u_p$, i.e. the set of all points $x\in \O$, such that the trajectory $\phi_t(x)$ ($t\in\R$), of the gradient vector field $\nabla F$ has $p$ as its limit set.
+For a critical point $p$ we shall denote by $K_p$ the union $W^s_p\cup \{p\}\cup W^u_p$, i.e. the set of all points $x\in \O$, such that the trajectory $\phi_t(x)$ ($t\in\R$), of the gradient vector field $\nabla F$ contains $p$ in its limit set.
 Elementary rearrangement theorems deal with the case when the two sets $K_{p_1}$ and $K_{p_2}$ for the two critical points are disjoint.

 \begin{proposition}[Rearrangement of critical points] Let $p_1$ and $p_2$ be two critical points, and assume that $K_1:=K_{p_1}$ and $K_2:=K_{p_2}$ are disjoint.
 Let us choose $a_1,a_2\in(0,1)$.
-Then, there exist a Morse function $G\colon \O\to[0,1]$, with critical points exactly at $p_1$ and $p_2$, such that $G(p_i)=a_i$, $i=1,2$; furthermore, near $p_1$ and $p_2$, the difference $F-G$ is a constant function. \end{proposition} \begin{remark} If both critical points are on the boundary, in order to guarantee the above existence, we need even to change the Riemannian metric away from $K_1$ and $K_2$. \end{remark} \begin{proof} Similarly as in \cite[Section 4]{Mi-hcob} we first prove an auxiliary result.
+Then, there exist a Morse function $G\colon \O\to[0,1]$, with critical points exactly at $p_1$ and $p_2$, such that $G(p_i)=a_i$, $i=1,2$; furthermore, near $p_1$ and $p_2$, the difference $F-G$ is a locally constant function. \end{proposition} \begin{remark} If both critical points are on the boundary, in order to guarantee the above existence, we need even to change the Riemannian metric away from $K_1$ and $K_2$. \end{remark} \begin{proof} Similarly to \cite[Section 4]{Mi-hcob} we will use an auxiliary result.
+Its proof is postponed after the end of proof of Proposition~\ref{prop:rearii}.

 \begin{lemma} There exists a smooth function $\mu\colon \O\to[0,1]$ with the following properties: \begin{itemize} \item[(M1)] $\mu\equiv 0$ in a neighbourhood of $K_1$; \item[(M2)] $\mu\equiv 1$ in a neighbourhood of $K_2$; \item[(M3)] $\mu$ is constant on trajectories of $\nabla F$. \end{itemize} Furthermore, if at least one of the critical points is interior, we have \begin{itemize} \item[(M4)] $\mu$ is constant on $Y$. \end{itemize} \end{lemma}